krestfield/docs/ezcert/issuing-a-certificate.md

 If you wish to add additional data to certificate, click **Click to add extra details**

-You may then enter test as Extra Information (e.g. "This certificate resides on server srv44772") or additional emails.
+You may then enter text as Extra Information (e.g. "This certificate resides on server srv44772") or additional emails.
 Any emails entered will also be sent the certificate on issuance and renewal reminders (if configured).
 Multiple email addresses must be comma separated e.g. user1@org.com,user2@org.com

 Click **Request Certificate**